 A further vulnerable group within Iraq's legal and political landscape is women.
 Despite international pressure and protests (Global Citizen, 26 June 2019), Iraqi laws permit marital rape and the exoneration of rapists who marry their victim (Article 398 of the Penal Code).
-Child marriage also remains high, with 28% of girls married by the age of 18 (Girls not Brides/Iraq, accessed 8
+Child marriage also remains high, with 24% of girls married by the age of 18 (Girls not Brides/Iraq, accessed 16 August 2022).

-July 2021).
 Within the context of marriage, women may face further pressure, such as restrictions on their freedom of movement.
 A lack of legislation that specifically outlaws domestic violence further endangers women.
-Whilst the Kurdistan region has a 2011 law on domestic violence (Act 8), few protections exist in Baghdad-controlled territory; recent attempts to pass corresponding legislation have stalled (Human Rights Watch, 7 August 2020).
+While the Kurdistan region has a 2011 law on domestic violence (Act 8), few protections exist in Baghdad-controlled territory; recent attempts to pass corresponding legislation have remained stalled and incidents of domestic violence remain widespread (HRW 2022 country chapter).
+According to Georgetown's 2021/22 Women, Peace and Security Index (p.19), Iraq records the highest rate of intimate partner violence, at 45%.
 Victims of sexual crimes, including female Christians, are particularly hesitant to come forward due to social stigma and the risk of being forced to marry their attacker.

 Sectarian conflicts are being fought both in parliament by political representatives and in the streets by militias.
 The political system developed under US guidance allocates a proportional percentage of Iraqi Senate seats to the nation's Shiites, Sunnis, Kurds and other minorities (such as Christians, Turkmens, and Yezidis).
-The political representation of Christians is very low (1-3%) and they are distributed over 10 different parties.
+The political representation of Christians is very low (1.5%)

+and they are distributed over different parties.
 Both the Council of Representatives of the Government of Iraq as well as the Iraqi Kurdish Parliament, reserve five seats for Christians.
+Several Christian leaders believe that this quota system "will continue not to favor adequate political representation of the Christian components, because in its current form it makes possible electoral manipulation operations which in recent years have already allowed the major parties to have those seats assigned to their own emissaries" (Agenzia Fides, 30 July 2021).

 While Saddam Hussein's Iraq was secular, now Islamist political parties have entered into Iraqi politics with Shiite and Sunni parties constituting the majority in parliament.
 Some Shiite parties have warm relations with the Islamic Republic of Iran and Christians in Iraq report that the country is becoming increasingly Islamic.
 Christians, in particular those with a Muslim background, have reported that they are being monitored by Iranian secret services.